sheadawson/prompt-templates/README.md

 **Example usage**: Analyse feedback loops involved in "Joy"

-## Surveys / Questionnaires
+## Surveys / Questionnaire Templates

+What specific question, challenge, decision or goal would you like to explore through a personalised questioning process?
+This approach can help uncover aspects of your situation you may not have fully articulated yet, leading to greater clarity and actionable insights.

 ### Dynamic Insight Survey

-The Dynamic Insight Survey template provides an interactive questioning framework that helps users achieve clarity through a structured yet flexible conversation process.
+The [Dynamic Insight Survey](https://github.com/sheadawson/prompt-templates/blob/main/Survey/Survey_DynamicInsight%20.md) template provides an interactive questioning framework that helps users achieve clarity through a structured yet flexible conversation process.
 Key features include:

 - Goal identification to establish clear purpose and direction
 - Adaptive questioning protocol using 1-5 ratings with qualitative comments
 - Strategic question selection that builds on previous responses
 - Regular synthesis of insights throughout the conversation
-- Creation of tailored deliverables in the form of artifacts based on gathered insights
+- Creation of tailored deliverables in the form of artefacts based on gathered insights

 This template functions as a guided facilitation tool that transforms abstract goals into concrete action plans through systematic exploration of motivations, constraints, priorities and success metrics, all while maintaining an encouraging conversational tone.